jitsi/handbook/docs/dev-guide/iframe-commands.md

   title: String, // Title of the notification.
   description: String, // Content of the notification.
   uid: String, // Optional.
 Unique identifier for the notification.
   type: String, // Optional.
-Can be 'info', 'normal', 'success', 'warning' or 'error'.
+Can be 'normal', 'success', 'warning' or 'error'.
 Defaults to 'normal'.
   timeout: String // optional.
 Can be 'short', 'medium', 'long', or 'sticky'.
 Defaults to 'short'.
 });
 ```